Spectrum Optimization of Dynamic Networks for Reduction of Vulnerability Against Adversarial Resonance Attacks: Results

-As mentioned before, network graph eigenspectrum optimization is more successful at reducing the objective value relative to the initial value of the objective when it is performed on complete graphs.
-A reason for this behavior is the greater vulnerability of the complete graphs to the resonance attacks, due to the fact that the natural frequencies of a complete graph \changedRBlum{are} heavily accumulated around a value \changedSB{resulting in a \emph{peaky} spectrum}, compared to a relatively \changedSB{flatter/uniform} distribution of the natural frequencies on an incomplete graph. \changedNick{ \changedSB{A fewer number of optimization variables impose greater rigidity on} incomplete graphs due to their fewer edges, whereas complete graphs, with their maximum possible number of edges, offer a greater \changedSB{flexibility in} edge weight manipulations. \changedSB{Qualitatively,} this is \changedSB{manifested by a lower} relative \changedSB{flattening} of the eigenspectrum \changedSB{in case of} the incomplete \changedSB{\emph{Social} graph (Figure~\ref{fig:sg_ev_spectrum}) as compared to the} complete graph \changedSB{(Figure~\ref{fig:cg_ev_spectrum})}. }
+As mentioned before, network graph spectrum optimization is more successful at reducing the objective value relative to the initial value of the objective when it is performed on complete graphs.
+A reason for this behavior is the greater vulnerability of the complete graphs to the resonance attacks, due to the fact that the natural frequencies of a complete graph \changedRBlum{are} heavily accumulated around a value \changedSB{resulting in a \emph{peaky} spectrum}, compared to a relatively \changedSB{flatter/uniform} distribution of the natural frequencies on an incomplete graph. \changedNick{ \changedSB{A fewer number of optimization variables impose greater rigidity on} incomplete graphs due to their fewer edges, whereas complete graphs, with their maximum possible number of edges, offer a greater \changedSB{flexibility in} edge weight manipulations. \changedSB{Qualitatively,} this is \changedSB{manifested by a lower} relative \changedSB{flattening} of the spectrum \changedSB{in case of} the incomplete \changedSB{\emph{Social} graph (Figure~\ref{fig:sg_ev_spectrum}) as compared to the} complete graph \changedSB{(Figure~\ref{fig:cg_ev_spectrum})}.
+An embedding of an \changedAlp{optimized \emph{Social}} graph is shown in Figure~\ref{fig:median-social} }